 The Invention Of White Label Sportsbooks

-For bookies unable to launch their independent online sportsbooks, a viable solution emerged in the form of white-label platforms.
-Prominent global sportsbooks extended these platforms, enabling bookie agents to present sports betting options to their clientele using their own brand identity.
+In response to the challenges faced by bookies unable to launch independent online sportsbooks, the industry witnessed the emergence of a viable alternative: white-label platforms.
+These platforms, offered by prominent global sportsbooks, provided a solution for bookie agents to offer sports betting options to their clientele under their own brand identities.

 Here Comes The Pay Per Head Industry